emscripten-core/emscripten/site/source/docs/porting/simd.rst

 Compiling SIMD code targeting x86 SSE instruction set
 =====================================================

-Emscripten supports compiling existing x86 SSE utilizing codebases by passing the `-msse` directive to the compiler, and including the header `<xmmintrin.h>`.
+Emscripten supports compiling existing codebases that use x86 SSE by passing the `-msse` directive to the compiler, and including the header `<xmmintrin.h>`.

 Currently only the SSE1 and SSE2 instruction sets are supported.